 The first step is to look at a larger picture.
-What these desired goals will look like once a data analysis is on its way?
+What will these desired goals look like once a data analysis is on its way?
 Management should define goals proactively, as well as set project deadlines and milestones to couch analysis in a larger context.

-To make the most of available resources, management should tailor a analysis project in line with the organization’s biggest needs.
+To make the most of available resources, management should tailor an analysis project in line with the organization’s biggest needs.
 Whether those are improving operational efficiency, cutting a specific expense, or increasing general revenue, establishing a need helps direct analysis in a productive way.

 Vision should be a part of the project.
 Management should know possible logical solutions to business problems and the ways to solve them by means of data and information.